K8MacEl/SEI-Game-Project/README.md

 This history of the Jeepney:

-Jeepneys came to the Phillippines during WW2 and once the country was no longer
+Jeepneys came to the Phillippines during WW2 and once the country was no longer occupied Filipinos began modofiying and using Jeepneys as a means for publci